-Upon receipt of the word address, the XL24C02 responds with an ACKnowledge, and waits for the next eight bits of data, again responding with an ACKnowledge.
-The master then terminates the transfer by generating a STOP condition, at which time the XL24C02 begins the internal WRITE cycle to the nonvolatile array.
+Upon receipt of the word address, the XL24C04 responds with an ACKnowledge, and waits for the next byte of data, again responding with an ACKnowledge.
+The master then terminates the transfer by generating a STOP condition, at which time the XL24C04 begins the internal write cycle.

-While the internal WRITE cycle is in progress, the XL24C02 inputs are disabled, and the device will not respond to any requests from the master.
-Refer to Figure 6 for the address, ACKnowledge, and data transfer sequence.
+While the internal write cycle is in progress, the XL24C04 inputs are disabled, and the device will not respond to any requests from the master.
+Refer to Figure 6 for the address, ACKnowledge and data transfer sequence.